jonathanlurie/thepostio-content/articles/sci-dev-tools-and-habits/index.md

 I previously said that a scientific developer is *not* a developer who is also a scientist, but maybe I should have said *"who is not a researcher"*, because indeed, we have to know some bits of science.
 I call those *the fundamentals* because they are for me, and other scientific developers who work less with image processing, visualization and computer graphics may have a very different list of fundamentals.
 In other words, your mileage may vary, and that's ok to not tick all the following boxes.

 *__Warning:__ I am going to share Wikipedia links and I know Wikipedia math is a bit crazy and overwhelming, but it's just as a reference.
 Feel free to look up the very same terms on websites that actually care whether or not you understand what you are reading!*

+## Types of numbers
+Yes, here we start by the beginning!
+We've all learned about that, but for most of us, it was a very long time ago.
+So, to make it short, and because we usually don't need all the categories, there are:
+- the Natural numbers: whole and positive (0, 1, 2, 3, etc.)
+- the Integers: whole, positive or negative
+- the Real numbers: more or less the numbers with a decimal part (that can be 0).
+I know this is not exactly correct, but for the job, we do not truly make a difference between *rational* or *irrational*

+This notion is not to be skipped and we'll see later the relation with encoding and why it matters.

 ## Basic math functions
 This may sound trivial for developers that are well versed with the *functional paradigm* but I find very important to bear in mind what a *mathematical function* is: a machine that you feed with a number and turns it into another, reliably.
 The following functions are building blocks, to assemble and experiment with.
 The point is not to provide a list of the most complex functions but rather to demonstrate that what appear complex is, most of the time, only multiple simple things put together in a way that we have not figured out yet.